 pki/trusted/" directory.
 This ensures that the server will consider the given client trustworthy and will accept the connection.

 Management of OPC UA Clients names and passwords

 Configuration of OPC UA clients' names and passwords is in the

 opcuaserver.conf configuration file.
 Only a single user token sample_user with user name sample and password sample1 is predefined:

-User tokens as well as anonymous access (ANONYMOUS) permitted for individual endpoints are defined in definition of respective endpoints:
+User tokens, as well as anonymous access (ANONYMOUS) permitted for individual endpoints, are defined in the definition of respective endpoints:

 Example configuration file (configuration contains absolute paths to PKI directory structure):

 Configuration and connection of OPC UA client UaExpert by Unified Automation: